elsolenllamas/rails-grape-api/README.md

 # Rails + Grape API

-This is an API exmaple created using [Grape](https://github.com/ruby-grape/grape)
+This is an API example created using [Grape](https://github.com/ruby-grape/grape) over an Ruby on Rails project.

 So you can add new entries using curl: